hashicorp/packer/website/source/docs/provisioners/ansible.html.markdown

   should be placed.
 When unspecified, the host is not associated with any groups.

+- `empty_groups` (array of strings) - The groups which should be present in inventory file but remain empty.

 - `host_alias` (string) - The alias by which the Ansible host should be known.
   Defaults to `default`.